Holland's Got Talent season 8

-Holland's Got Talent is the Dutch member of the Got Talent television show franchise.
-The eighth season of Holland's Got Talent began on 8 April 2016 and ended on 3 June 2016.
+The eighth season of the Dutch talent show Holland's Got Talent began on 8 April 2016 and concluded on 3 June 2016.

-Changes from previous seasons
+Season 8 featured many changes from past seasons.
+There was a new host Johnny de Mol who took over from Robert ten Brink (whom quit after presenting 5 seasons).
+It marked the first time in the show that there were four judges - Gordon Heuckeroth, Chantal Janzen and Dan Karaty still remained on the panel, however the show saw Angela Groothuizen join as a judge, having previously been a judge on such shows as X Factor, The Voice of Holland and Let's Dance.

-Season 8 featured four judges for the first time, and a new host Johnny de Mol.
-It also marked the first time that the 'golden buzzer' was used, inspired by other shows in the Got Talent franchise.
+It also introduced the concept of the 'golden buzzer' inspired by other shows in the Got Talent franchise.
 The golden buzzer sends an act straight through to the semi-finals.
 Each judge can press it only once during the entire season.
-The golden buzzer acts are shown in the following table.
+Heuckeroth used his on dance group 'The Rocking Chairs', Janzen used hers on singer Bob Bullee, Karaty pressed for dance group The Fresh Allstars and Groothuizen pressed the buzzer for singer Nick Nicolai, who would later go on to become the season's overall winner.

 Semifinals

 The semi-finals premiered on 13 May 2016 to 27 May 2016; there were three semi-finals with nine acts in each.
 Three acts each week continued to the grand final - usually one with the public vote and the other two chosen by the judges.
 Semi-final 3 was different as two were sent through by the public and one by the judges' vote.
+Unlike past seasons, these semifinals were not broadcast live, however the final still was.

-There was only one buzzer in the semi-finals as Dan buzzed Sixxpaxx.
-The Rocking Chairs were the only golden buzzer act that didn't make it to the finals.
+There was only one buzzer pressed in the semi-finals (that being Karaty buzzing Sixxpaxx).
+The Rocking Chairs were the only golden buzzer act not to make the finals.